JuhaniUri/commands-cheatsheet/General/Monitoring/README.md

 # Monitoring

-One can say that monitoring can be divided two parts:
+Monitoring can be divided two parts:

-* Infra monitoring.
+* Infra monitoring <br />
 Usually tools like Zabbix, Prometheus, Grafana, Statuscake etc. <br />
 It's quite common that basic monitoring is enabled and maintained by Infra/Ops team.

-* Application monitoring.
+* Application monitoring <br />
 Tools like Prometheus, Grafana, AppDynamics, Dynatrace etc. <br />
 Is enablement comes from the developers and business side.

 Good setup has a centralized logging enabled like ELK, OpenSearch etc. Logging can compliment our monitoring set.